Thorium-Sim/thorium-nova/CONTRIBUTING.md

 npm install
 ```

-From there, you can start making your changes, committing as you go, and opening
+From there, you can start making your changes, committing as you go and opening
 a pull request when you are ready for your code to be reviewed.
 Remember, you
 can have your code reviewed before you finish your feature.
-Consider opening a
+It is strongly
+encouraged for you to open a pull request as soon as you make your first commit,
-pull request early and asking for feedback on what you are doing.
+mark it as a "draft" pull request in Github, and ask for feedback on what you
+are doing.

 ### Pull Request Review Guidelines